IanMadlenya/hatecode/algo/README.md

 * Try real interviews for your non-favorite position first - the experience would be very valuable.

 ### Common coding tatics
-There are some useful tactics you need to be familiar with, they are very commonly used when you solve coding problems, they are patterns, they are building blocks
+There are some useful tactics you need to be familiar with, they are very commonly used when you solve coding problems - they are patterns, they are building blocks
 * Operate pointers in an array
+  * Remove a char from a string (O(n))
+  * Remove all duplicated chars from a string (O(n))
 * Operate pointers in a list - it is always useful to maintain `pre, cur, next` pointers when you solve certain problems
 * Operate index in an array - rotate: (start + 1) % 5; (start + 4) % 5;  binary search
 * recursive (how to recursive, when recursion ends?) - it could solve a lot of tree/binary related problem, although at the very first, it is not that clear.